PawseySC/hpc-container-training/_episodes/22-build-docker.md

 * Compatibility: image format can be run by all existing container engines, including Singularity;
 * Layered image format allows caching, for reduced build time during prototyping and development.

-Note how, at present, both tools require root privileges for building, implying that this step cannot be performed on HPC, and requires a dedicated machine instead.

-Although Singularity builds offer some interesting advantages, there's a single item that right now makes using Docker preferred in most situations.
+Although Singularity builds offer some interesting advantages, there's a single item that right now makes using Docker preferred in most situations due to its ability to layered format and critically, its **compatibility**.
-It's **compatibility**.
 Build with Docker, and you'll know the resulting image can be run from every container engine anywhere in the world.

 ### Container image formats